Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/intro_folder_monitor/folder_ibm_i_native.md

 ---

-    title: Folder monitoring IBM i native files
+    title: "Folder monitoring IBM i native files"
-    linkTitle: Folder monitoring IBM i native files
+    linkTitle: "Folder monitoring IBM i native files"
     weight: 200

----
-This section describes the IBM i native file folder monitoring specificities.
+---This section describes the IBM i native file folder monitoring specificities.
 The IBM i native files folder monitoring mechanism is the same as [Scheduled folder monitoring](../#scheduled_folder): Transfer CFT periodically checks the status of native files (\*FILE objects) in a defined library to see if there are transfer candidates.

 ## Support

 Native file monitoring supports:

 - All filtering methods are supported - STRJCMP, WILDMAT, REGEXP.
 - The file method with a file having the same name as the scanned file, which is created in the Working library.
-This file has a unique member called <span class="bold_in_para">****met**** </span>that hosts metadata.
+This file has a unique member called ****met**** that hosts metadata.
 - The move method with or without timestamps.
 - The RENAMEMETHOD parameter's TIMESTAMP option (MOVE method).
-However, due to file name limitation the timestamp is shorter than as described in [CFTFOLDER](../../../c_intro_userinterfaces/web_copilot_ui/flow_def_intro/cftfolder#CFTFOLDE).
+However, due to file name limitation the timestamp is shorter than as described in [CFTFOLDER](../../../c_intro_userinterfaces/web_copilot_ui/flow_def_intro/cftfolder).

 ## Limitations